-As well as legal and regulatory differences, you must keep in mind many other issues if purchasing supplies abroad.
+As well as legal and regulatory differences, other issues can come up when purchasing supplies abroad.
 For example:

-- Language differences matter, especially if you need to discuss complex technical issues or engage in detailed exchanges.
-Do not underestimate the risk of misunderstanding or misinterpretation, as this can affect your requirements - eg your supplier can confuse order quantities, deadlines etc. Language barriers can also affect contract negotiations or cause communication delays, both of which can affect your bottom line.
+- Language differences, especially if you need to discuss complex technical issues or engage in detailed exchanges.
+Misunderstanding or misinterpretation can affect your requirements - eg your supplier can confuse order quantities or miss deadlines.
+Language barriers can also affect contract negotiations or cause communication delays, both of which can affect your bottom line.

 - Payment methods for international transactions can be complicated.
 Find out more about paying overseas suppliers.

 - Shipping procedures are also more complex, given the increased distances and the need to cross borders.
 See international transport and distribution.

 - Cultural differences can be a concern.
 Understanding the business and social practices of your supplier's country can help build trust and develop relationships.
 Read more about entering overseas markets.

 - Managing the supply chain can be challenging.
 Consider how many suppliers you need.
 Over-reliance on key suppliers can result in problems if one of them goes down.
 On the other hand, having too many supplier may be difficult to manage.
 See how to manage your suppliers.

 - Cashflow issues can crop up since payments usually take longer with overseas suppliers.
 You may need to send cash out earlier for advanced payments and have it tied up for longer, which can affect your liquidity and working capital.